 If subsurface deposits believed to be cultural or human in origin are discovered during construction, all work will halt within a 100-foot radius of the discovery.
-Depending on the nature of the find, a qualified professional archaeologist, meeting the Secretary of the Interior's Professional Qualification Standards for prehistoric or historic archaeology, will be retained to evaluate the significance of the find, and will have the authority to modify the no-work radius as appropriate, using professional judgment.
+Depending on the nature of the find, a qualified professional archaeologist, meeting the Secretary of the Interior's Professional Qualification Standards for prehistoric or historic archaeology, will be retained to evaluate the significance of the find in cooperation with the UAIC Tribal Monitor or Tribal Representative.
+The qualified professional archaeologist and will have the authority to modify the no-work radius as appropriate, using professional judgment.
 The following notifications will apply, as necessary: